top of page

 Hye-Young Jo 조혜영

-an HCI researcher, a Kendo enthusiast, a formal film CG specialist, and an artist.
+an HCI researcher, a Kendo enthusiast, a filmmaker, and an artist.

-I am a second-year Ph.D. student in Computer Science at the University of Colorado Boulder, advised by Prof. Ryo Suzuki in the Programmable Reality Lab.
+I am a Ph.D. student in Computer Science at the University of Colorado Boulder, advised by Prof. Ryo Suzuki in the Programmable Reality Lab at the ATLAS institute.

-Prior, I received my Master's at Make Lab, KAIST, where I had the pleasure of working closely with Prof. Andrea Bianchi.
+I completed my M.S. in Industrial Design at KAIST, where I was advised by Prof. Andrea Bianchi in the MAKE Lab.
 After that, I worked as a research assistant at Artifab lab, Chung-Ang University, with Prof. Yoonji Kim to enrich my academic journey.
+I also worked as a research intern at Fujitsu Converging Lab.

-Here are showreels showcasing some of my previous works across various fields outside of research.
+showreels showcasing my previous work across various fields outside of research.

 Hye-Young_Jo__Kendo.jpg